 Healthcare is a hands on, practice profession.
 Competence is achieved by repetitive practice.
-A practice room is available for students skill practice during specified hours.
-The HSRC Coordinator, Faculty Assistant or Student Assistants are available to obtain any additional supplies or equipment needed for practice.
+A practice room is available for skill practice and assessment during specified hours.
+The HSRC Coordinator,

+Faculty Assistant or Student Assistants are available to obtain any additional supplies or equipment needed for practice.
 Regular skill practice throughout the semester is encouraged.